henkall/tinymediamanager-docker/README.md

-this is just a copy of romancin's version but updated to Tinymediamanager 3 nightly
+this is just a copy of romancin's version but updated to Tinymediamanager 3 stable

 # tinymediamanager-docker